This BLOG On FHA Loan After Foreclosure And Bankruptcy Pennsylvania Was UPDATED And PUBLISHED On November 18th, 2020

 - Many homeowners who had a foreclosure and/or deed in lieu of foreclosure many years ago do not qualify for FHA Loan After Foreclosure or Deed In Lieu Of Foreclosure

-- This because they just turned in the keys to their lender but lender has not transferred the deed out of their names into the lender’s name
+This because they just turned in the keys to their lender but the lender has not transferred the deed out of their names into the lender’s name.

-- homeowner could have turned in their keys on January 1.
+- the homeowner could have turned in their keys on January 1.
 2010

-- lender did not sell the property until January 1, 2015
+- the lender did not sell the property until January 1, 2015

 - or did not transfer the deed out of the homeowner’s name into their names and recorded it on January 1, 2015

-- homeowner will not be eligible to qualify for a FHA Loan until January 1, 2018
+- the homeowner will not be eligible to qualify for an FHA Loan until January 1, 2018

 Mortgage Part Of Bankruptcy For FHA Loans

-Borrowers with prior mortgage part of bankruptcy, there is a two year waiting period to qualify for a FHA Loan from the discharge date of the bankruptcy.
-Then there is a three year waiting period to qualify for a FHA Loan from the recorded date of the foreclosure.
+Borrowers with prior mortgage part of bankruptcy, there is a two-year waiting period to qualify for a FHA Loan from the discharge date of the bankruptcy.
+Then there is a three-year waiting period to qualify for an FHA Loan from the recorded date of the foreclosure.

 Mortgage Part Of Bankruptcy For Conforming & VA Loans

-Borrowers with a prior mortgage part of bankruptcy, there is a four year waiting period to qualify for a conventional loan from the discharged date of Chapter 7 Bankruptcy.
+Borrowers with a prior mortgage part of bankruptcy, there is a four-year waiting period to qualify for a conventional loan from the discharged date of Chapter 7 Bankruptcy.
 This holds true even though the foreclosure was recorded at a later date.
-Conventional guidelines on mortgage part of bankruptcy is quite different than qualifying for a FHA Loan After Bankruptcy.
-Borrowers with a mortgage part of bankruptcy or need to qualify for a mortgage loan after foreclosure, deed in lieu of foreclosure, short sale, or bankruptcy, please contact Michael Gracz at Gustan Cho Associates at 630-659-7644 or text us for faster response.
-Borrowers can also email Mike Gracz at firstname.lastname@example.org.
-Michael Gracz has a national reputation of being able to do loans other lenders cannot because he has zero overlays on government and conforming loans.
+Conventional guidelines on mortgage part of bankruptcy are quite different than qualifying for an FHA Loan After Bankruptcy.
+Borrowers with a mortgage part of a bankruptcy or need to qualify for a mortgage loan after a foreclosure, deed in lieu of foreclosure, short sale, or bankruptcy, please contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
+Borrowers can also email us at firstname.lastname@example.org.
+GCA Mortgage Group has a national reputation of being able to do loans other lenders cannot because of zero lender overlays on government and conforming loans.